 Fentanyl Addiction: What You Need to Know

-Fentanyl, a powerful opioid painkiller developed in the early 1960s, has been an important part of pain management strategies for decades, but a recent explosion of fentanyl abuse has had tragic consequences.
+Fentanyl, a powerful opioid painkiller developed in the early 1960s, has been an important part of pain management strategies for decades, but a recent explosion of abuse has had tragic consequences.
 The illicit Fentanyl is thought to be made mostly in illegal labs in Mexico and China.
-The powdered fentanyl is sold on the street for the same price of heroin and those abusing it often think it is heroin.
+The powdered substance is sold on the street for the same price of heroin and those abusing it often think it is heroin.
 The two drugs also are often mixed together, creating a deadly combination.

 Heroin laced with fentanyl is even more dangerous and deadly than just heroin alone.
 Fentanyl is a very fast-acting drug.
 Too much can shut down breathing almost instantly.
 In fact, it acts so quickly that many overdose victims are found with the needle still in their arms.

-It is much harder to treat a fentanyl overdose than it is a heroin overdose.
+It is much harder to treat an overdose than it is a heroin overdose.
 Medical treatment is needed immediately, or the user will die.
 So in the case of someone using fentanyl, or taking heroin laced with fentanyl, it is a matter of seconds to minutes that first responders have to help them

 Fentanyl being a narcotic, not only relieves pain, but it also suppresses the respiratory system.
 It is extremely addictive and powerful.
 It only takes a tiny amount for an overdose.